-A Phenopacket is an anonymous phenotypic description of an individual or biosample with potential genes of interest and/or diagnoses.
+A Phenopacket is an anonymous phenotypic description of an individual or biosample with potential genetic findings and/or diagnoses of interest.
 It can be used for multiple use cases.
 For instance, it can be used to describe the phenotypic findings observed in an individual with a disease that is being studied or for an individual in whom the diagnosis is being sought.
-The phenopacket can contain information about genetic findings that are causative of the disease, or alternatively it can contain a reference to a VCF file if exome sequencing is being performed as a part of the differential diagnostic process.
+The phenopacket can contain information about genetic findings that are causative of the disease, or alternatively it can contain a reference to a VCF file if genome scale sequencing is being performed as a part of the differential diagnostic process.
 A Phenopacket can also be used to describe the constitutional phenotypic findings of an individual with cancer (a Biosample should be used to describe the phenotypic abnormalities directly associated with an extirpated or biopsied tumor).

 ¶ Field Type Multiplicity Definition id string 1..1 arbitrary identifier.
 REQUIRED. subject Individual 0..1 The proband.
 RECOMMENDED. phenotypic_features List of PhenotypicFeature 0..* Phenotypic features observed in the proband.
 RECOMMENDED. measurements List of Measurement 0..* Measurements performed in the proband biosamples List of Biosample 0..* samples (e.g., biopsies), if any interpretations List of Interpretation 0..* Interpretations related to this phenopacket diseases List of Disease 0..* Disease(s) diagnosed in the proband medical_actions List of MedicalAction 0..* Medical actions performed files List of File 0..* list of files related to the subject, e.g. VCF or other high-throughput sequencing files meta_data MetaData 1..1 Information about ontologies and references used in the phenopacket.
 REQUIRED.